jonasthewolf/gsn2x/README.md

 Each module is a separate file.
 The name of the module is the file name (incl. the path provided to the gsn2x command line).

-If modules are used, all dependent module files must be provided to the command line of gsn2x.
+If modules are used, all related module files must be provided to the command line of gsn2x.
 Element IDs must be unique accross all modules.
-Validation will by default be performed accross all modules.
+Checks will by default be performed accross all modules.
-Validation messages for individual modules can be omitted using the `-x` option.
+Check messages for individual modules can be omitted using the `-x` option.

 The argument view of individual modules will show "away" elements if elements from other modules are referenced.

-In addition to the default argument view for each module, there can be two output files generated:
+In addition to the default argument view for each module, there are two output files generated (if more than one input file is provided):
-1) Complete View
+1) Complete View (complete.svg)
-2) Architecture View
+2) Architecture View (architecture.svg)

-If the argument view should not be updated, use the `-n` option.
+If the argument view should not be updated, use the `-N` option.
+If the complete view should not be output, use the `-F` option.
+If the architecture view should not be output, use the `-A` option.

 ### Complete View